slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Naval Ravikant*

 > *"Train employees well enough they could get another job, but treat them well enough so they never want to."
 -- Kevin Kelly*

-> *"The best time to negotiate your salary for a new job is the moment AFTER they say they want you, and not before.
-Then it becomes a game of chicken for each side to name an amount first, but it is to your advantage to get them to give a number before you do."
--- Kevin Kelly*